Organization

 We are not looking for seat warmers, but for people who are genuinely interested in our mission and who have the interest and time to actively contribute.Our expectations of Trustees:

-Actively participating in Board meetings, providing valuable insights.
+Actively participate in Board meetings, providing valuable insights.

-Reviewing materials ahead of meetings, prepared to contribute.
+Review materials ahead of meetings, come prepared to contribute.

-Approving budgets, audit reports, and helping make significant decisions.
+Approve budgets, audit reports, and help make significant decisions.

 Financial Support